warpdotdev/docs/features/themes/custom-themes.md

     yellow: '#b58900'
 ```

-Each color is represented in hex and must start with with `#`.
+Each color is represented in hex and must start with `#`.

 * `accent`: Color used for highlights in Warp's UI
 * `background`: Color of background